Cook's Corner: Witnesses recount volley of gunfire at historic biker bar

 He said that all of his neighbors were out on the street, standing outside their homes wondering about what was happening inside Cook's Corner.

-A witness interviewed by KCAL News reporter Michele Gile said he was sitting outside in the picnic area with a friend when he heard four or five gunshots before a brief pause.
-In that short span of time, someone ran up to them and said a gunman opened fire inside of bar — immediately after, more gunshots rang out.
+A witness interviewed by KCAL News reporter Michele Gile said he was sitting outside in the picnic area with a friend when he heard the first barrage of fire.
+In that short span of time, someone ran up to them and said a gunman opened fire inside the bar — immediately after, more gunshots rang out.

 As the two were running from the scene, his friend was shot in the back.
 He later died.